Jim Oberweis has served in the Illinois Senate since January 2013.

-Jim Oberweis is a successful entrepreneur, family man, and common-sense conservative.
+Jim is a successful entrepreneur, family man, and common-sense conservative.
 He is an entrepreneur with a proven track record of job and wealth creation.
-Over the course of his four- decade career as a small businessman, he’s helped create thousands of jobs right here in Illinois.
-He knows first hand how high taxes and burdensome regulations can prevent businesses from expanding and creating the new jobs we need, and he’s committed to reforming Illinois government to help create a more growth-friendly environment.
+Over the course of his four- decade career as a small-businessman, he’s helped create thousands of jobs right here in Illinois.
+He knows firsthand how high taxes and burdensome regulations can prevent businesses from expanding and creating the new jobs we need, and he’s committed to reforming Illinois government to help create a more growth-friendly environment.

-Jim also serves as the Chairman of Oberweis Dairy, a business founded by Jim’s grandfather Peter, who began delivering milk to his Aurora neighbors in 1915.
-Twenty-five years ago, Jim purchased the family business and developed and implemented a successful strategy for growth: Under Jim’s leadership, the Dairy has grown from a small home delivery company with one ice cream store and 50 employees, to 46 ice cream stores with more than 1,000 employees.
-During that time frame, annual sales have increased ten-fold.
+Jim also serves as the Chairman of Oberweis Dairy, a business founded by Jim’s grandfather, Peter, who began delivering milk to his Aurora neighbors in 1915.
+Twenty-five years ago, Jim purchased the family business and developed and implemented a successful strategy for growth: Under Jim’s leadership, the Dairy has grown from a small home delivery company with one ice cream store and 50 employees, to 41 ice cream stores with more than 1,200 employees.
+During that time frame, annual sales have increased more than ten-fold.

 Jim’s life experiences have led him to be a common sense conservative: pro-life, pro-2nd Amendment, pro-tax cut, pro-spending cut, and pro-growth.
 Jim believes we must secure our borders and end illegal immigration.
 He is determined to cut the special-interest pork and end wasteful government spending, and will stand up for traditional cultural values.

-Jim is well known for his philanthropic endeavors.
-More than two decades ago, he established the Oberweis Foundation as a charitable trust created to help children and adults in difficult economic circumstances, such as those served by Hesed House and the Northern Illinois Food Bank, on whose Board of Directors Jim serves.
+Jim is well-known for his philanthropic endeavors.
+More than two decades ago, he established the Oberweis Foundation as a charitable trust created to help children and adults in difficult economic circumstances, such as those served by Hesed House Project Hood, and the Northern Illinois Food Bank, on whose Board of Directors Jim serves.

-In addition, Jim serves as an arbitrator for the Financial Industry Regulatory Authority (FINRA) and as a member of the Board of Directors of The Oberweis Funds and of Colborne Foodbotics.
-He also serves as Chairman of the Board of Diamond Marketing Solutions.
+In addition, Jim serves as a member of the Board of Directors of The Oberweis Funds and formerly served on the board of Colborne Foodbotics and as Chairman of the Board of Diamond Marketing Solutions.